How to clean and maintain an outdoor fountain

 An outdoor fountain can help take your outdoor space to the next level, transforming it into a peaceful oasis of calm with its gentle water sounds.
 There are many types of fountains available, allowing you to select a size and style that easily integrates into your overall landscaping.
 To ensure your beautiful fountain lasts for as long as possible, implement the above cleaning and maintenance tips.

 Cinch Home Services knows how important it is to maintain a beautiful, comfortable home.
 While a Cinch home warranty does not cover outdoor fountains, it will protect important built-in systems and major appliances.
 Your warranty will help with the repair or replacement of covered items, sparing you the burden of unexpected costs.
 As a homeowner, this added safeguard can provide you with significant peace of mind.
-Find the right home protection plan for you and request a free quote today.
+Find the right home protection plan for you and request a free instant quote today.